Sunami (band): History

 The members who would go on to form Sunami first met through attending local San Francisco Bay Area hardcore shows.
 Each member had been a part of other bands in the area including Gulch, Hands of God, Drain, Spinebreaker and Lead Dream.
 The band formed in 2019, as a joke band parodying what the band members perceived as low intelligence in beatdown hardcore.
 After Josef Alfonso suggested the band's concept, bassist Theo Dominguez proposed the name Sunami, having thought of the name around a decade prior, and Mike Durrett began writing the instrumentals at their friend Charles Toshio's home studio.
 Toshio wrote and recorded the drums of this early material structured the instrumental parts.
 This material was released as their debut demo Demonstration, on August 19, 2019.
 At this time, they intended to only perform live three times as a band: a live debut and EP release show; a breakup show; and a reunion show.

 Sunami's live debut was on October 26, 2019.
 Stereogum described the moshing as particularly intense, with audience members hardcore dancing in Halloween costumes with boxing gloves.
 Several people were bleeding by the end of Sunami's set, which lasted only eight minutes.
-The performance took place at the San Jose Peace & Justice Center, a women and children's refuge center in San Jose, with the band performing in the smaller living room.
+The performance took place at the San Jose Peace & Justice Center, a local anti-war community center in San Jose, with the band performing in the smaller living room.
 The capacity of the room was only seventy but around one hundred people attended, with another one hundred people left outside.
 Drummer Benny Eissmann joined the band only hours before the performance, after Durrett had posted on his Instagram story asking whether anybody could play drums for it, with the band's first ever rehearsal taking place the same day.
 Videos of the performance began gaining traction on Twitter and in the following week the band were offered spots to perform at FYA Festival and Sound and Fury Festivals.
 However, before these events could take place, the COVID-19 lockdowns began, leading to live performances being unable to go ahead.